 What to see in Potosi

-Sightseeing in Potosi is a joy, mainly revolving around the beautiful, old colonial churches and convents, which are UNESCO approved sites.
-Highlights on this circuit of religious architecture include the San Francisco of Potosi Convent, the Santa Teresa Convent Museum, the Catedral de la Ciudad de Potosi, and San Lorenzo Church.
-Wandering around the historic old city, with its narrow winding streets, is a pleasure, and another must-see attraction is the Museo de la Casa de la Moneda which was once the Spanish Royal Mint House.
+Sightseeing in Potosi is a joy that mainly revolves around its beautiful, UNESCO-approved colonial churches and convents.
+Highlights include San Lorenzo Church, the San Francisco of Potosi Convent, the Santa Teresa Convent Museum, and the Catedral de la Ciudad de Potosi.
+The Museo de la Casa de la Moneda is another must-see attraction.
+It was once the Spanish Royale Mint House.

-Potosi is a city built on silver and the sweat of miners, and many travellers feel their visit is incomplete without a tour of the cooperative mines where locals continue to try and scratch out a living.
-Tours of these mines are readily available and very interesting, but travellers should educate themselves on the abysmal conditions before joining a tour group as some will find the experience distressing.
+Historically and economically speaking, Potosi is built on silver and the sweat of miners.
+Many travellers feel their visit is incomplete without a tour of the cooperative mines, where locals continue to work.
+Tours of these mines are readily available and very interesting.
+That said, travellers should educate themselves on the abysmal conditions before joining a tour group, as some will find the experience distressing.

-Travellers can usually get around Potosi on foot as most of the main tourist attractions are clustered together in the compact historic centre; however, the high altitude can make walking a bit strenuous.
-The main bus terminal is about a 30-minute walk from the city centre.
-Those wary of too much walking can make use of the plentiful taxis.
+Visitors can usually get around Potosi on foot, given that the main tourist attractions are clustered together in the compact historic centre.
+However, the high altitude can make walking a bit strenuous.
+Visitors who wary of too much walking can rely on the city's many taxis.
+Otherwise, the main bus terminal is about a 30-minute walk from the city centre.

-Entering the mines is like stepping back in time, with the current mining conditions untouched by modern advances.
-Visitors can experience conditions much the same as when the Spanish used Andean peasants…
+Entering the mines is like stepping back in time, given that current mining conditions remain untouched by modern advances.
+Indeed, they're much the same as when the Spanish used Andean peasants as…

 Become our Potosi Travel Expert